 CHP Courses, Classes and Training Programs

 California Highway Patrol (CHP) courses are only available through the CHP Academy, which is located in Sacramento.
-The article below offers more details about CHP training and gives a list of course descriptions for CHP classes.
+Common courses cover accident investigation, weapons training and vehicle operation, among other relevant subjects.

 List of CHP Courses